Alerts: Spaceport's Event System

 - Captured groups are available in

-r.matchesas a list of strings - The regex is anchored (must match the entire event string)
+r.matchesas a list of strings - Always check

 \s(whitespace)